wearablebp/wearablebp.github.io/meta.md

 It is notable that less than 10% of the personalization studies include information about the change in BP distribution.
 Even though there are studies that report the initial BP distribution of subjects, this is not sufficient, as some experiments do not allow sufficient variation in BP.
 As a consequence, allowing the intial calibrated BP values to be the estimator can lead to small errors.
 In a similar vein, the number of observational studies and interventional type studies for personalization studies were almost equal.
 However, observational studies may not allow sufficient BP variation, leading to lower ED.
 Due to the lack of longitudinal personalization studies that have high ED, we suspect that longitudinal studies demonstrate device estimation accuracy no more than stable BP over the test period.

-<h4> Insight 2: Pulse Arrival Time is not a strong indicator of BP change </h4>
+<h4> Insight 2: No evidence to suggest Pulse Arrival Time is a strong indicator of BP change </h4>

 Pulse Arrival Time (PAT) and Pulse Transit Time (PTT) are considered considered as well-established features, yet there are no studies that demonstrate an ED that are greater or equal to the computed ED of the requirements.
 In fact, all of the PAT/PTT studies cluster around the 1, with some that are below the error boundaries established by the standards.